mxagar/detection_segmentation_pytorch/README.md

 The first part belongs to the first anchor box or object and the last to the second.
 Basically, we add channels to the original classification map.

+The final YOLO v3 architecture has the following properties:

+- The input size is 416 x 416 x 3
+- The output size is 52 x 52 x 255
+  - Grid: 52 x 52
+  - Channels: 255; these contain the bounding box and class vectors
+- There are 100+ layers!
+  - Most of the layers are convolutions: 3x3, 1x1; number of filters vary: 32 - 1024 and pooling is applied every 2-3 convolutions.
+  - There are shortcut and routing layers, too.

 ## Semantic Segmentation: General Notes